Christmas, Tower

 Joseph released me, picked up Jesus, and ran down the stairs.
 “I’m sorry we woke you, Tobiah, but–”

 “I know.
+I heard what you told Mary.
 You have to go.
 I wanted to stop you before you said where you were going.
 It’s best if I don’t know.
 Everything is ready.”

 I followed my husband, my head spinning.
 “What?
 What’s ready?”

-“The visitors are already gone, but they left donkeys for you.
+“The visitors from Persia are already gone, but they left donkeys for you.
 I tethered them just outside.
 Maybe the angel who warned you let them know, too.”

 Toddling over to Tobiah, Jesus held his arms out to be picked up.
 The boy lifted him onto his hip and leaned in for baby snuggles.
 My heart melted when Jesus pulled Tobiah’s head down and rubbed his cheek.